michaelmargolis/TasmotaMiddleware/README.md

 ## Usage

-See Using the Tasmota gateway here (tk)
+See Using the Tasmota gateway [here](hardware/Tasmota Gateway Getting Started.pdf)

 ## Contributing